OJIStudios/EclipseManor_Chapter1/README.md

 **It explores you.**

-## 🐞 Bug Fixes Log
+## Bug Fixes Log

 **2025-04-20**
-- Fixed combat freeze bug when player HP is at exactly 1
-- Resolved sprite layering issue in Mirror Hallway

-**2025-04-15**
-- Fixed infinite loading screen after solving second ritual puzzle
+- Fixed the journal icon from not being able to load

+**2025-04-19**
+- Fixed the images from not being able to load